-For ACE entries, below are requirements for submission of all categories except Product Innovation:
+For ACE entries, below are requirements for submission of all categories except For Suppliers: Product Innovation & For Suppliers: Technological Innovation:

 What challenges did you face executing this event?
 (Examples could include an empty space transformed, a lost delivery, rain during an outdoor event, lack of a kitchen, COVID restrictions, etc.)